 LADS is very grateful to the Ledbury and District Society Trust, who managed to acquire the following 19th century posters advertising theatrical events in Ledbury.
 The Trust has very kindly let us have them on permanent loan for display in the Foyer.
 They are reproduced below:

 The New Street theatre is thought to have been near the Top Cross, in premises now occupied by ‘Averills Collectables’ (9 New Street).
 The Town Hall theatre was probably the half-timbered Market House.
-However, the staircase was not added to the Market House until 1865 – before then, access was through a trap door (evidence of which is still visible) in the centre of the floor.
+However, the staircase was not added to the building until 1865: before then, access was through a trap door (evidence of which is still visible) in the centre of the floor.
 The dates of 1807 and 1832 therefore imply the Town Hall theatre could have been elsewhere – one can imagine the gentry wearing tails and long dresses ascending a ladder!

 We are also grateful to Dr. Pinches for letting us see a photograph taken in September 1885 of the Market House with a chimney pointing out through the middle side window (though I have also seen a photo taken during the 1860s renovation that does not show a chimney).
 Health and Safety was not on the agenda then – ‘Good Fires’ would have been decidedly dangerous!
 Unfortunately, we are not permitted to reproduce that photograph here since the copyright is owned by English Heritage’s National Monuments Record at Swindon.
 However, I have since found a better quality photo posted by Cornell University on Flickr, for which it is stated there are no known copyright restrictions.
 The ladder seems to have been retained as a backup – it can clearly be seen in the photo here.